The Centre's Frequently Asked Questions – Faculty of Engineering

 Top 5 Co-op Questions

-Engineering students in a non-co-op academic plan may opt in to the co-op program by completing a Co-op Opt-In Request form and emailing it to Academic Advising.
+Undergraduate students in a non-co-op academic plan may opt in to the co-op program by completing a form Co-op Opt-In Form and emailing it to Academic Advising.
 Once the form is processed, your academic advisor will add you to the co-op program.
-To gain access to job postings on OSCARplus and be eligible to register a co-op work term, you must be opted into the co-op program and have received a grade of COM (complete) in the mandatory career planning and employment prep course.
+To gain access to job postings on OSCARplus and be eligible to register a co-op work term, you must be opted in to the co-op program and have received a grade of COM (complete) in the mandatory career planning and employment prep course.

-Co-op is optional for students in BEng, IBEHS, and Computer Science programs.
-Students must have a minimum of 3 approved co-op work terms (12 months) to earn the co-op designation upon graduation.
+Co-op is optional for undergraduate students in BEng, IBEHS, and Computer Science programs and graduate students.
+Undergraduate students must have a minimum of 3 approved co-op work terms (a total of 12 months), and graduate students must have a minimum of 1 approved co-op work term (a total of 4 months) to earn the co-op designation upon graduation.

-To register a co-op, students must complete the steps below within 10 days of accepting an offer, and prior to the start date:
+To register a co-op, students must complete the 3 steps outlined here: register your co-op.
+All co-ops must be registered within 10 days of accepting an offer, and prior to the start date.

 Each program has a dedicated Career Educator with industry knowledge specific to that stream of engineering.
 Your Career Educator will be your go-to person for career planning, assistance during your job search, and support while you are on co-op.
-You can contact your Career Educator directly via email or book a 1-on-1 appointment.
+You can contact your Career Educator directly via email or book a 1-on-1 appointment on OSCARplus.

 To book an appointment, log in to OSCARplus and go to your dashboard.